alavi-sam/lazada-review-scraper/README.md

 - The script uses a sample URL for demonstration purposes.
 Replace it with the desired product URL or input it when prompted.
 - Ensure your internet connection is stable while running the script to avoid any interruptions during the data scraping process.

-## Disclaimer

-This script is for educational purposes only.
-Please be mindful of Lazada's terms of service regarding web scraping and use this script responsibly.